RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/OverloadExample.md

 There are two main things to note here:

 1. Each input structure has a different resfile.
 This is not a problem because they all use the same name "rrf".
+When the `FastRelax` tag gets parsed, it will use whatever "rrf" task operation is relevant to the job being run.

 2. The 3rd job actually uses a completely different FastRelax protocol.
 Design is enabled and the ExtraRotamersGeneric task operation "ex1ex2" is removed.